1986–87 Rugby Football League season

 The 1986–87 Rugby Football League season was the 92nd season of rugby league football.
 Sixteen clubs competed for the Championship which was determined by League position.

 Season summary

-The Silk Cut Challenge Cup Winners were Halifax who beat St. Helens 19-18 in the final.

-The John Player Special Trophy Winners were Wigan who beat Warrington 18-4 in the final.

-The Stones Bitter Premiership Trophy Winners were Wigan who beat Warrington 8-0 in the final.

-Wigan beat Oldham 27–6 to win the Lancashire County Cup, and Castleford beat Hull F.C.
-31–24 to win the Yorkshire County Cup.

-Championship

 Stones Bitter League Champions were Wigan for the tenth time in their history, losing only two league games all season - both to Warrington.
 Oldham, Featherstone Rovers, Barrow and Wakefield Trinity were relegated.
 A one-off 'two-up, four-down' promotion was used to reduce the top division to 14 clubs.